0SINTr/osintr/README.md

 ---

-## Why osintr?
+## Why OSINTr?

-The app directly interacts only with high-quality APIs (SerpDev, Firecrawl, HIBP, Whoxy, OSINT Industries) at a low cost, bypassing the need for unreliable third-party apps.
+OSINTr directly interacts only with high-quality APIs (SerpDev, Firecrawl, HIBP, Whoxy, OSINT Industries) at a low cost, bypassing the need for unreliable third-party apps.
 This ensures you have full control over the code and only need to cover the API costs.

 ---